flame-engine/flame/doc/flame/camera.md

 ## Camera controls

-There are several ways to modify camera's settings at runtime:
+There are several ways to modify a camera's settings at runtime:

+1. Use camera functions such as `follow()`, `moveBy()` and `moveTo()`.
+   Under the hood, this approach uses the same effects/behaviors as in (2).

+2. Apply effects and/or behaviors to the camera's `Viewfinder` or `Viewport`.
+   The effects and behaviors are special kinds of components whose purpose is to modify some property of a component over time.

-  1. Do it manually.
+3. Do it manually.
 You can always override the `CameraComponent.update()` method (or the same method on the viewfinder or viewport) and within it change the viewfinder's position or zoom as you see fit.
 This approach may be viable in some circumstances, but in general it is not recommended.

-  2. Apply effects and/or behaviors to the camera's `Viewfinder` or `Viewport`.
-     The effects and behaviors are special kinds of components whose purpose is to modify over time some property of a component that they attach to.

-  3. Use special camera functions such as `follow()`, `moveBy()` and `moveTo()`.
-     Under the hood, this approach uses the same effects/behaviors as in (2).

-Camera has several methods for controlling its behavior:
+The `CameraComponent` has several methods for controlling its behavior:

-- `Camera.follow()` will force the camera to follow the provided target.
+- `follow()` will force the camera to follow the provided target.
-   Optionally you can limit the maximum speed of movement of the camera, or allow it to move horizontally/vertically only.
+   Optionally you can limit the maximum speed of movement of the camera, or allow it to only move horizontally/vertically.

-- `Camera.stop()` will undo the effect of the previous call and stop the camera at its current position.
+- `stop()` will undo the effect of the previous call and stop the camera at its current position.

-- `Camera.moveBy()` can be used to move the camera by the specified offset.
+- `moveBy()` can be used to move the camera by the specified offset.
-   If the camera was already following another component or moving towards, those behaviors would be automatically cancelled.
+   If the camera was already following another component or moving, those behaviors would be automatically cancelled.

-- `Camera.moveTo()` can be used to move the camera to the designated point on the world map.
+- `moveTo()` can be used to move the camera to the designated point on the world map.
 If the camera was already following another component or moving towards another point, those behaviors would be automatically cancelled.

-- `Camera.setBounds()` allows you to add limits to where the camera is allowed to go.
+- `setBounds()` allows you to add limits to where the camera is allowed to go.
 These limits are in the form of a `Shape`, which is commonly a rectangle, but can also be any other shape.